-Ten Old Square is committed to Equality and Diversity.
-It is crucial to our standing as a leading Chancery set of chambers that we excel in this, as in the rest of our business.
+Ten Old Square is fully committed to the principles of Equality, Diversity & Inclusion.
+It is crucial to our standing as a leading Chancery set of barristers’ chambers that we excel in this, as in the rest of our business.

-The obligation not to discriminate against clients, our members, pupils or our staff on grounds of gender, race, sexual orientation, age, disability and religion or belief is a fundamental legal and regulatory obligation imposed on us by legislation and by the Bar’s Code of Conduct.
+The obligation not to discriminate against clients, our members, pupils or our staff on grounds of gender, race, sexual orientation, age, disability and religion or belief is also a fundamental legal and regulatory obligation imposed on us by legislation and by the Bar’s Conduct Rules.

-In the interests of transparency we publish Ten Old Square’s E&D Policies here.
+In the interests of transparency we publish Ten Old Square’s E,D & I Policies here.
 These include:

-If you have any questions relating to equality and diversity please contact our Senior Clerk, Keith Plowman, in the first instance.
+If you have any questions relating to our commitment to equality and diversity please contact our Senior Clerk, Keith Plowman, in the first instance.